CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 In another analogy, let's think about iPhone's performance throttling incident, where older iPhones automatically slowdown when their battery degrade.
-Battery level, battery life, and CPU performance are all internal measureable attributes of a cell phone.
-To throttle the performance (e.g., reduce CPU speed), there must be an internal function/method that evalutes battery level and battery life and then throttles the CPU accordingly.
+Battery level, battery life, and CPU performance are all internal measurable attributes of a cell phone.
+To throttle the performance (e.g., reduce CPU speed), there must be an internal function/method that evaluates battery level and battery life and then throttles the CPU accordingly.
 This is an example of a **private method** manipulating **private attributes**.

 In most cases, a class' methods use that class' private attributes for specific purposes.